znort987/blockparser/README.md

     What:
     -----

-        A fast, quick and dirty bitcoin blockchain parser.
+        A fairly fast, quick and dirty bitcoin whole blockchain parser.

     Why:
     ----